-Note: The required flowing water pressure to the dishwasher is 15-65 PSIG.
-If pressures higher than 65 PSIG are present, a pressure regulating valve must be installed in the water line to the dishwasher (by others).
+Note: The required flowing water pressure to the dishwasher is 15-65 PSI.
+If pressures higher than 65 PSI are present, a pressure regulating valve must be installed in the water line to the dishwasher (by others).
 If flowing pressure is lower than 15 psi, improper machine operation may result.

 1.2.
-GLX Operational Cycle
+L-1Xe Operational Cycle

-The GLX Operational Cycle has a total cycle time of 2 minutes (120 seconds).
+The L-1Xe Operational Cycle has a total cycle time of 11/2" minutes (90 seconds).
 The Timing Diagram and the steps listed below detail the individual functions that are executed during each Operational Cycle.

 - 1. With the machine powered up, toggling the START switch begins a cycle. - a) Toggling the START switch energizes both the cam timer motor and the instant start relay.
 The instant start relay latches ON the power to the cam timer motor so that the START switch can be released a moment after it has been toggled without the cam timer motor losing power. - b) After about 2 seconds, Cam 1-the Start cam-latches ON the power to the cam timer motor and drops out the instant start relay.
-The cam timer motor continues to run for a total of 2 minutes, at which time it switches OFF-resetting the cam timer-and waits for the next start command.

-2. Cam switch 7 controls the pump motor.
+The cam timer motor continues to run for a total of 90 seconds, at which time it switches OFF-resetting the cam timer-and waits for the next start command. - 2.
+Cam switch 7 controls the pump motor.
 The pump motor comes ON at the beginning of the operational cycle and continues to run until the end of the drain function (controlled by cam switch 3), at which time it turns off for about eight seconds allowing time for the machine to refill enough to avoid running the pump dry before the pump motor restarts and runs to the completion of the operational cycle.

-The pump motor runs the pump for the 58-second wash cycle, then pumps the water out through the drain, turns off (allowing the machine to refill with clean rinse water) and then runs the pump for the 32-second rinse cycle.
+The pump motor runs the pump for the 46-second wash cycle, then the drain pump drains the water out through the drain, turns off (allowing the machine to refill with clean rinse water) and then runs the pump for the 29-second rinse cycle.